SICKAG/sick_scan_xd/doc/sick_scan_segment_xd.md

 MultiScan136/sick_scan_segment_xd is configured by launch file [sick_scansegment_xd.launch](../launch/sick_scansegment_xd.launch).

 Modify file [sick_scansegment_xd.launch](../launch/sick_scansegment_xd.launch) to change configuration.
-Note that the ip adress of the udp receiver __must__ be configured on each system.
+Note that the ip address of the udp receiver __must__ be configured on each system.
 This is the ip address of the computer running sick_scan_xd.

-The ip adress of the lidar and the udp receiver can be configured in the launch file by e.g.
+The ip address of the lidar and the udp receiver can be configured in the launch file by e.g.
 ```
 <arg name="hostname" default="192.168.0.1"/>
 <arg name="udp_receiver_ip" default="192.168.0.100"/>